cfillion/reapack/README.md

 ## Compilation

 The following section describes how to build ReaPack on your computer.
-The build system uses Rake and is based on [Tup](http://gittup.org/tup/).
+The build system is based on [Tup](http://gittup.org/tup/).
 A modern compiler (gcc/clang/msvc) with C++17 support is needed.

-By default the `rake` command triggers both the 64-bit and 32-bit builds and runs the test suite.
-Use `rake 'default[x64]'` or `rake 'default[x86]'` to select a single architecture.
+By default the `tup` command triggers both the 64-bit and 32-bit builds.
+Use `tup x64` or `tup x86` to select a single architecture.
+Run the test suite with `make test`.

 The 64-bit and 32-bit binaries (such as `reaper_reapack64.so`) are created in `x64/bin` and `x86/bin` respectively.
 Copy or link the desired one into `<REAPER resource path>/UserPlugins` and restart REAPER to use it.

-Compiling ReaPack requires several external libraries and files depending on the operating system.
+Compiling ReaPack requires a few external libraries and files depending on the operating system.

 Put the REAPER extension SDK into the `vendor` directory: